vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/4 - Planning and Learning with Tabular Methods.md

 used to produce samples.
 However, in many applications it is much easier to obtain sample models than distribution models.

+A distribution model consists of the probabilities of next states and rewards for possible actions. *Expected updates* require a distribution model because they involve computing expectations over all the possible next states and rewards.

+A sample model produces single transitions and rewards generated according to these probabilities.
+It is needed to simulate interacting with the environment during which sample updates can be used.

 Given a starting state and action:
 + A sample model produces a possible transition.
 + A distribution model generates all possible transitions weighted by their